 Its present holdings include about 60,000 items (books, AV materials, etc.) covering all the important fields and disciplines that are required by readers of all ages and education backgrounds – knowledge, science, art… More than 90 % volumes are freely available to readers.
 The sources are not only in Croatian but also in Italian; some of them even being in English, German and French.

 The collection of references is quite rich, mainly consisted of encyclopaedias, lexicons, dictionaries, bibliographies and monographs.

 The library is subscribed to periodical editions and daily newspapers, so it is possible to use, scan or read some 60 journals, newspapers and other periodicals.

 We should mention the native county collection known as Histrica, the literary and cultural collection called Croatica, and a special department with books for children and young people.

 About 3,000 members with the membership card are registered every year, but among them about 1,200 are constantly active.

 Apart from the people permanently or temporarily living here and their seasonal guests, the library holdings are often used by the people from nearby places, such as Bale, Kanfanar, Rovinjsko Selo and, to a less extent, Žminj (with its own library today).

-The reading rooms (3), also the working areas for members and users, have 20 seats.
-There is some additional space (4 seats) reserved for individual reading activities.
-Eleven computers are networked, and six of them are targeted at members and users, making all the holdings available for searching in the computer catalogue.
+The reading rooms (3), also the working areas for members and users, have 24 seats.
+Nine computers are networked, and four of them are targeted at members and users, making all the holdings available for searching in the computer catalogue.
 On-line searching is possible, as well.
 Besides, wireless internet is available right now.
 The library is equipped with all more important electronic and technical devices and tools, video camera and alarming system, the latest fire fighting system.